ydprtm/pc_control_tutorials/boost_asio_serial_tutorial/README.md

 ## Section 4: Sample 1

-This sample shows how to syncrhonously communicate over a serial port.
+This sample shows how to syncrhonously read and write data over serial port.

 Browse to the sample_1 sub-directory.
 Let's have a look at the sample's source code.